 Glock “Summer Specials”

-Glock announced it would offer a number of special runs of guns this summer for its customers.
+Glock announced at NRAAM that it would offer a number of special runs of guns this summer for its customers.
 There is nothing revolutionary in this crop, but there are some nice options if you are in the market for a new Austrian gun.

 However, unlike the G17M, these guns still have the finger grooves that a lot of shooters have complained about since the third generation pistols were introduced during the last century.
 These pistols will also have metal sights good and and “extended controls.”
 Based on the photos, the extended controls appears to mean the gun has an extended slide stop.
 These will come with standard capacity Glock magazines.